thoughtbot/bourbon/readme.md

     @import 'bourbon';

 ##Rails 3.0.9 and below
 For Rails < 3.1 you must run the installation rake task.
+Please note, you should run this task everytime a new version of Bourbon is released.
 This will copy the Sass files into your project's public/stylesheets/sass directory.

     rake bourbon:install